Skip to main content

 Acting Out Dreams While Asleep

-Some people physically act out their dreams.
-They may punch, kick or yell while asleep.
+Some people act out their dreams.
+They may kick or yell while asleep.
 This condition is called REM sleep behavior disorder or RBD.
-Sleep problems, including RBD, are common for people diagnosed with Parkinson's.
-Read on for resources.
+Sleep problems, including RBD, are common with Parkinson's.

 RBD can be one of the first symptoms of Parkinson's, occurring years before a diagnosis.
-Ongoing smell loss can be another early indicator.
-Our landmark PPMI study is examining risk factors and planning for Parkinson's prevention for people of all backgrounds.
+Smell loss can be another early sign.
+Our study, the Parkinson’s Progression Markers Initiative (PPMI), is examining risk factors to inform methods of treating and preventing disease.

 • People who do NOT have Parkinson's disease.